 Analyst house Gartner Inc. recently released the 2021 version of its Magic Quadrant for Multienterprise Supply Chain Business Networks.
-Gartner defines Multienterprise supply chain business networks (MESCBNs) as cohesive technology platforms designed to support trading partners as they coordinate and execute business processes across enterprises.
+Gartner defines Multienterprise supply chain business networks (MESCBNs) as cohesive technology platforms designed to support trading partners to coordinate and execute business processes across enterprises.
 MESCBNs are considered “foundational technology” for mature enterprises that need help coordinating, automating, and transforming their extended supply chain.

 According to Gartner, the most significant characteristics in a MESCBN are network connectivity, partner ecosystems, information and data hubs, cross-domain apps, advanced planning, embedded intelligence, and core supply chain execution capabilities (i.e., warehouse, transportation, and fulfillment tools).
 Gartner’s research weighs those features heavily in their Magic Quadrant report alongside additional features—like analytics, intelligent workflows, and others—that are considered valuable but not essential.